linuxkit/linuxkit/docs/platform-scaleway.md

 ## Setup

-You must create a Scaleway Secret Key (available ine the [Scaleway Console](https://console.scaleway.com/account/credentials)) first.
+You must create a Scaleway API Token (combination of Access and Secret Key), available at [Scaleway Console](https://console.scaleway.com/account/credentials), first.
-Then you can use it either with the `SCW_SECRET_KEY` environment variable or with the `-secret-key` flag of the `linuxkit push scaleway` and `linuxkit run scaleway` commands.
+Then you can use it either with the `SCW_ACCESS_KEY` and `SCW_SECRET_KEY` environment variables or the `-access-key` and `-secret-key` flags of the `linuxkit push scaleway` and `linuxkit run scaleway` commands.

+In addition, Organization ID value has to be set, either with the `SCW_DEFAULT_ORGANIZATION_ID` environment variable or the `-organization-id` command line flag.

 The environment variable `SCW_DEFAULT_ZONE` is used to set the zone (there is also the `-zone` flag)